 In partnership with

-Generous private support is provided by Altman Foundation, Con Edison, TD Bank, and the MJS Foundation.
-Public support is provided by the NYC Council under the leadership of Speaker Corey Johnson through the Parks Equity Initiative.
+Generous private support for Partnerships for Parks is provided by The Leona M. and Harry B. Helmsley Charitable Trust, TD Bank, the New York Community Trust, Altman Foundation, the Greenacre Foundation, the Tiger Baron Foundation, and the MJS Foundation.
+Public support is provided by the NYC Council through the Parks Equity Initiative.

 At City Parks Foundation, our mission is to encourage New Yorkers to use their neighborhood parks by offering free environmental education, arts, sports, and community-building programs that bring people into their local green spaces.
 Please give now if you can—we know that city parks will continue to thrive when all New Yorkers get involved.